Proper Mounting Helps Prevent Gearbox Failure

 First, let’s explore the gearbox types most often employed in manufacturing and industrial settings, including:

-- Worm gearboxes: Preferred in heavy-duty applications, the worm-style gearbox is found where higher speed and torque levels, as well as noise reduction, swift stops and shock absorption, are necessary.
+- Worm gearboxes: Preferred in low-duty applications, the worm-style gearbox is found where higher speed and torque levels, as well as noise reduction, swift stops and shock absorption, are necessary.
 They feature worm gears, which boast a shaft with a spiral section that, when engaged, runs a toothed wheel.

-- Bevel gearboxes: Commonly employed in automation and power transmission service, bevel gearboxes contain bevel gears, which interlock the beveled edges of the two gears, transferring rotation between them.
+- Helical-Bevel gearboxes: Commonly employed in automation and power transmission service, bevel gearboxes contain bevel gears, which interlock the beveled edges of the two gears, transferring rotation between them.
 The design enables an increase or decrease in the gear ratio between the drive and wheels to increase or decrease force.

 - Planetary gearboxes: With aligned input and output shafts, planetary gearboxes offer higher torque-to-weight ratios and reduced noise.
 They are also compact in nature, making them suitable for robotics applications.